garrettsummerfi3ld/openspace-docker-build-images/README.md

 > * On macOS: `sysctl -a | grep -o VMX`

 ### Windows
 If you are on Windows 11, the easiest way is to open a Powershell terminal and install Docker from there: `winget install Docker.DockerDesktop`.
 Otherwise you can download the installer from [here](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe).

 > [!IMPORTANT]
 >
-> It is best to run the `winget` command in an administrative terminal, to avoid repeated User Account Control (UAC) prompts.
+> If you want to avoid repeated User Account Control (UAC) prompts, you can run the `winget` command in an administrative terminal.

 ### Linux
 You can either install Docker using Docker Desktop, or Docker Engine.
 Docker Engine is the backend and CLI-based interaction with the Docker system, where Docker Desktop includes Docker Engine but also includes a frontend for controlling Docker.

 #### Docker Desktop
 Follow the [documentation](https://docs.docker.com/desktop/install/linux-install/) from Docker for your specific Linux distribution.

 #### Docker Engine
 For Ubuntu based distributions use the Docker APT repository:

 ```bash